wfjm/s370-perf/doc/s370_perf.md

 runs about 1 sec.
-Because the local repeat count of each test have been tuned to get about equal CPU time for all tests on the reference system this will result in about 1 sec CPU time for all tests for systems with simuilar characteristics.
+Because the local repeat count of each test have been tuned to get about equal CPU time for all tests on the reference system this will result in about 1 sec CPU time for all tests for systems with similar characteristics.
 Typical `GMUL` values resulting from `/GAUT` are

 | Host CPU | System | GMUL | Comment |